 In fact, the General Services Administration, the agency behind federal building projects, actually involves “value engineering” long before the project gets to the bid phase:

 GSA concentrates value engineering efforts in the early stages of project design because early review affords greater savings and allows a change of direction, if appropriate, without affecting project delivery schedules.

-Value architecture emphasizes an integrated project delivery approach which brings the owner, architect and contractor together at an early stage.
+Value architecture emphasizes an integrated project delivery approach that brings the owner, architect, and contractor together at an early stage.
 This provides incentives for good outcomes and performance all within budget.

 Changing the terminology (and thought process) from “value engineering” to “value architecture” won’t happen overnight.
 But the architectural industry will benefit from the collaborative efforts when all parts of the building process are working together.